irbgeo/go-structure/README.md

 - to build structure.
 - to add tags to structure.
 - to merge two structure.
-- to fill structure from map
+- to fill structure from another structure or map
-- to fill map from structure
+- to fill another structure or map from structure

 ## Usage